-The following criteria is taken into consideration when determining the community score for the Citizen Participation section.
+The following criteria is taken into consideration when determining the community score for the Community Support section.
 Check yes or no and enter date last accomplished.
 Support with attachments.
-Yes or no box for all items

-- a) Completed a comprehensive needs assessment date field for all items include - b) The needs assessment process includes documented citizen participation - c) Developed, distributed, and analyzed a community needs survey - d) Held public meetings to discuss the outcomes on the community needs analysis - e) Documentation showing the community needs assessment took place within the past 3 years - f) Developed a priority list using the community needs assessment process

-- g) Developed a strategy to address items in order of the communities priority list - A record of conducting other community and economic development efforts with significant citizen involvement within the last three years that address items ranked on the communities priority list - i) The community has adopted or updated a comprehensive plan, housing study, and/or a capital improvement plan within the last five years - j) The community can show evidence of economic initiatives such as: LB840, completing a business retention and expansion survey, or other viable fundraising efforts
+- a) Completed a comprehensive needs assessment - b) The needs assessment process includes documented citizen participation - c) Developed, distributed, and analyzed a community needs survey - d) Held public meetings to discuss the outcomes on the community needs analysis - e) Documentation showing the community needs assessment took place within the past 3 years - f) Developed a priority list using the community needs assessment process - g) Developed a strategy to address items in order of the communities priority list - A record of conducting other community and economic development efforts with significant citizen involvement within the last three years that address items ranked on the communities priority list - i) The community has adopted or updated a comprehensive plan, housing study, and/or a capital improvement plan within the last five years - j) The community can show evidence of economic initiatives such as: LB840, completing a business retention and expansion survey, or other viable fundraising efforts - k) The community is an Economic Development Certified Community (EDCC) or a DED Leadership Certified Community (LCC)